lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 ### Collaboration policy

 Collaboration will be an important part of this course, including the use of outside resources such as web search and the use of generative AI tools.
-In the first week, we will come up with course policies regarding collaboration and the use of outside resources.
+We will discuss the use of AI tools during class.